-There is the potential that surplus Snake River origin fall Chinook may be available at the broodstock collection stations once egg take goals have been met.
+There is the potential that surplus Snake River origin fall Chinook may be available at the end of the spawning season once egg take goals have been met.
 If so, all LGR transported adults with CWT will be sacrificed and sampled if needed for run reconstruction purposes, and any remaining non-CWT fish will be released back into the Snake River according to Table 5.
 In the event of broodstock releases during an ongoing fishery, the fish will be marked with a top caudal lobe clip to identify them as fish exposed to MS-222 or Aqui-S 20E.
-At this time LFH is not using Aqui-S as an anesthetic.
+Currently LFH is not using Aqui-S as an anesthetic during the spawning process.